 Attendance & Reporting Absence

-Netherfield Primary and Pre-School has high expectations and we believe all pupils should fulfil their potential academically.
+Netherfield Primary School has high expectations, and we believe all pupils should fulfil their potential academically.

 Parents are responsible for ensuring that their children:

 - Arrive at school on time, in uniform and are ready to learn

 - Are absent only for reasons that can be authorised

 Parents/carers are required to inform school of the reason for any absence and the likely return date, as soon as possible.

 Please support the school by: